+man participated in details reasoning treatment for the last time years.

 Academic Year Sample Size (n) Participants

-2014-2015 17 1

 2015-2016 21 3

 2016-2017 17 5

 2017-2018 17 5

 2018-2019 16 6

+2019-2020 17 5

-Since 2014, at least 80% of departmental faculty incorporated active-learning/critical-thinking strategies into their individual courses (Table 3).
+Since 2015, at least 90% of departmental faculty incorporated active-learning/critical- thinking strategies into their individual courses (Table 3).
 The most commonly listed approaches were analysis and interpretation of independently gathered data in lab exercises and reviews of peer-reviewed articles.
 Several courses required students to work in teams to gather data that could not be collected as individuals, and they were required to provide a team report at the end of these exercises.
 Many lab exercises attempted to simulate real-world problems, and students were required to develop solutions to these problems.
 Many upper division labs are designed to be "on-going", and each week's exercise builds on techniques or information learned during the previous week.
 All of our majors must complete a group research project as part of the BIOL 3920 course and present their findings and interpretations in a written and oral format.
 There have also been attempts at doing a flipped classroom in several courses over the past several semesters.
-Thus, we feel that we are doing an admirable job of incorporating critical thinking and active learning in our courses, but we will continue to develop additional approaches in these areas.
+Thus, we think that we are meeting our goals and doing an admirable job of incorporating critical thinking and active learning in our courses, but we will continue to develop additional approaches in these areas.

 Table 3.
-Percent of Department of Biology faculty incorporating active-learning/critical- thinking strategies in their courses during the last five years.
+Percent of Department of Biology faculty incorporating active-earning/critical- thinking strategies in their courses during the last five years.

 Academic Year Sample Size (n) Percent (%)

-2014-2015 18 83

 2015-2016 21 95

 2016-2017 21 95

 2017-2018 20 95

 2018-2019 19 95

+2019-2020 17 94

-^{}A total of 21 faculty members (tenure-track, tenured, and non-tenure-track) belong to the Department of Biology, but one did not receive IDEA evaluations during at least one semester during this academic year.
+^{}A total of 21 faculty members (tenure-track, tenured, and non-tenure-track) belonged to the Department of Biology during these academic years, but one did not receive IDEA course evaluations during at least one semester during this academic year.

-Departmental faculty members are incorporating active-learning/critical thinking strategies in their courses; however, objectives incorporating teamwork, communication, and critical thinking are incorporated at varying levels.
-We have not met our goal (25%) for teamwork in the last five years (Table 4).
-Our goal (25%) for communication has been met the past two years, after not being met in the previous three years.
-In the last five years, our critical-thinking goal (50%) was met only in 2016-2017 and 2018-19.
-The five-year averages in these categories were 16.8% for teamwork, 21.7% for communication, and 45.1% for critical thinking.
+Departmental faculty members are incorporating active-learning/critical thinking strategies in their courses; however, objectives incorporating teamwork, communication, and critical thinking are included at varying levels.
+We have not met our goal (25%) for teamwork in the last five years (Table 4), and we are more consistently between 15-20%.
+We had met our goal (25%) for communication over the prior two years, but this dropped slightly in 2019-2020.
+In the last five years, our critical-thinking goal (50%) was met twice (2016-2017 and 2018-19), and was close this current year.
+The five-year averages for Biology in these categories were 18.3% for teamwork, 23.1% for communication, and 48.0% for critical thinking.